 Running your trials around the world

-The first stages of a clinical trial are vital to success, and choosing the right partner is critical.
 The choice of Phase I study location can significantly impact development speed.
 Whether you develop your molecule in the jurisdiction of the FDA, EMA, MHRA, or other regulatory body, our regulatory experts are ready to address the unique challenges of each.
 We also offer trials in China, Japan and Australia, where we have established agency relationships and a strong understanding of local requirements.
-Across our global network of alliance sites, Australia is an increasingly preferred destination, owing to favorable regulatory timelines, well-developed research infrastructure and tax incentives.
+Across our global network of alliance sites, Australia is an increasingly preferred destination, owing to a favorable regulatory timelines, well-developed research infrastructure and tax incentives.

 To further support your development, our clinical pharmacology, modeling, and simulation solutions combine clinical pharmacology modeling and simulation with clinical PK/PD and pharmacometrics for a more strategic approach to clinical development.
 We’re also industry leaders in ethnobridging, with 15 years of experience.